justincfeng/squirrel.jl/docs/src/metrics.md

 squirrel.metric.gks
 ```

-or using `ge` fucntion for Earth-like parameters
+or using the `ge` function for Earth-like parameters

 ```@docs
 squirrel.metric.ge